Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects that may impact the area: Badgerys Creek Fire Station, Luddenham Resource Recovery Facility, Luddenham Village Revitalisation Plan (Interim Strategy), and M12 Motorway.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified three projects that are expected to impact the area.
+Notable projects include Badgerys Creek Fire Station, Luddenham Resource Recovery Facility, Luddenham Village Revitalisation Plan (Interim Strategy), and M12 Motorway.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.